elistudent/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repo is for the Coursera Data Sciences courses.
+This repo is for the Coursera Data Science courses.